Article creation

 4. Under Content, write your article content.

 5. To save your article content as a draft, click Save.
-When you're ready for your content to be available for customers, turn on the Active toggle to make it available for your AI Agent to use in its responses.
+When you’re ready for your content to be available for end users, enable the Active toggle to make it available for your AI Agent to use in its responses.

 Edit or delete an Ada article

-1. On the Ada dashboard, go to Training > Knowledge, then click the name of the article you want to edit.
+1. On the Ada dashboard, go to Config > AI AGENT > Knowledge, then click the name of the article you want to edit.

 To find all of your Ada articles, you can filter articles by source and select Created in Ada.